Twisted nematic field effect: Patent battle

 At this time Brown, Boveri & Cie (BBC) was also working with the devices as part of a prior joint medical research agreement with Hoffmann-LaRoche.
 BBC demonstrated their work to a physicist from the US who was associated with James Fergason, an expert in liquid crystals at the Westinghouse Research Laboratories.
 Fergason was working on the TN effect for displays, having formed ILIXCO to commercialize developments of the research being carried out in conjunction with Sardari Arora and Alfred Saupe at Kent State University's Liquid Crystal Institute.

 When news of the demonstration reached Hoffmann-LaRoche, Helfrich and Schadt immediately pushed for a patent, which was filed on 4 December 1970.
 Their formal results were published in Applied Physics Letters on 15 February 1971.
-In order to demonstrate the feasibility of the new effect for displays, Schadt fabricated a 4-digit display panel in 1972.
+To demonstrate the feasibility of the new effect for displays, Schadt fabricated a 4-digit display panel in 1972.

 Fergason published a similar patent in the US on either 9 February 1971 or 22 April 1971.
 This was two months after the Swiss patent was filed and set the stage for a three-year legal confrontation that was settled out of court.
 In the end, all the parties received a share of what would become many millions of dollars in royalties.